Pixelthegreat/mango/README.md

 	- '&' and '\*'
 Modified:
 	- The names system, I only realized a few days ago just how broken it is

-## Nov 22, 2021 - 0.0.1
-The first real update!
-This update adds the majority of features missing from Mango.
-The only exceptions are Typedef-ing and Structs.
-As for the "unsigned" and "const" keywords, i have designed that those would be too unethical and they don't make much sense compared to how much they did in the planning phase for Mango.

-Keep in mind that I haven't done much bug testing.
-As such, from here on, I plan to do extensive bug checks to flush any errors down the drain.

-Finally, I should mention that I am designating this update as an alpha release.
-This means that until the beta stage of 0.x releases, I will try and plan any features that I haven't thought of before that I might want to add.
-The beta stage will purely focus on bug testing.

-Added:
-- More stuff for the BIVMT
-- The GNU GPLv2 License
-- Builtin functions (functions that can be called from Mango, but actually call C code in turn)
-- More problems then I can count

-Modified:
-- Changed a bunch more stuff until I was happy with it (particularly the bytecode compiler)

 # standard library